Redocly/redocly-cli/docs/rules/spec-strict-refs.md

 This rule is for spec correctness.

-Allows to use the `$ref` keyword exclusively for references to elements that may be inside the component section
+Allows to use the `$ref` keyword exclusively for references to elements that may be inside the component section.

-It can be useful when other tools are integrated into the API workflow, that demand strict adherence to the specifications.
+It can be useful when other tools are integrated into the API workflow that demands strict adherence to the specifications.

-List of elements with which the `$ref` can be used:
+List of elements the `$ref` can be used with:

 - Schema
 - Response